-The fortress sitting on the tiny island held many political prisoners during its history including the French revolutionary hero Mirabeau.
-However, Alexandre Dumas made Château d’If even more famous when he included it as the prison location in his classic 1844 novel, The Count of Monte Cristo.
+The fortress sitting on the tiny island held many political prisoners during its history, including the French revolutionary hero Mirabeau.
+However, Alexandre Dumas made Château d’If even more famous when he included it as the prison location in his classic 1844 novel, "The Count of Monte Cristo."
 Local tour boats take visitors out to see the island, but cruise passengers get a marvelous view when sailing into or away from Marseille.

 Three things come to mind when the word Marseille is mentioned.
-Those of us who love food will know that bouillabaisse is a fish stew which originated in Marseille.
-The second is that Marseille is the namesake for the stirring national anthem of France, La Marseillaise.
+Those who love food will know that bouillabaisse is a fish stew that originated in Marseille.
+The second is that Marseille is the namesake for the stirring national anthem of France, "La Marseillaise."
 Finally, and of most interest to travelers, is the historical and tourism aspects of this captivating area.
-The city dates back over 1500 years, and many of its structures are either well preserved or have kept their original design.
+The city dates back more than 1,500 years, and many of its structures are either well preserved or have kept their original design.

-The city is watched over by The Church of Notre-Dame-de-la-Garde, (Our Lady of the Guard) which sits above the city.
+The city is watched over by the church of Notre-Dame de la Garde (Our Lady of the Guard), which sits above the city.
 The city is full of other fascinating landmarks and architecture, and seeing a panoramic view of the city from this church is well worth the trip to the top.

 On a cruise to the French Riviera, the ships usually offer shore excursions to Avignon, Les Baux, St. Paul de Vence, and Aix-en-Provence.
 A half-day shore excursion to Aix-en-Provence is thoroughly enjoyable.
 Buses take guests to the old city of Aix, which is about an hour's drive from the ship.
-This city is famous for being the home of the French impressionist Paul Cezanne.
+This city is famous for being the home of the French impressionist Paul Cézanne.
 It also is a university town, with lots of young people that keep the city lively.

 After about an hour of touring with a guide, you will have free time to explore Aix-en-Provence on your own for about 90 minutes.
 Of course, you might want to try one of Aix's famous Calissons, so head to a bakery and buy a few.
-Very sweet, but tasty!
 You could use a whole day just to wander through the market but when on a tour, the time is limited to just browse through some of the stalls.
-Many tour groups meet at the Great Fountain on the Cours Mirabeau.
+Many tour groups meet at the Great Fountains on the Cours Mirabeau.
 It was built in 1860 and is at the "bottom end" of the Cours at La Rotonde.